Censorship Update: Writers Beware! PIPA is Back

 - Put a SOPA badge on your social media profiles.
-Then, tweet about it.
+Then tweet about it.
 Talk about it.
 Let the world know that censorship is wrong and you’re fighting against it.

 Prepare for the Long Haul

 My gut tells me this fight is just beginning.
 This isn’t the first time the U.S. government or big businesses have attempted to take control of the Internet or pass censorship legislation and it won’t be the last.
-As a copyright holder and content creator, I am concerned about copyright theft and want to see online piracy curbed but not at the cost of blacklisting or censorship, especially since most objective legal experts agree that SOPA and PIPA give the government and big corporations undue power while putting free speech at risk.
+As a copyright holder and content creator, I am concerned about copyright theft and want to see online piracy curbed, but not at the cost of blacklisting or censorship, especially since most objective legal experts agree that SOPA and PIPA give the government and big corporations undue power while putting free speech at risk.
 These experts have also stressed that the bills do absolutely nothing to stop piracy because there are glaring loopholes that these pirates can easily use.

 I’m also not crazy about taking time away from Writing Forward’s focus, which is, of course, creative writing.
-But censorship is specifically dangerous to writers and artists, and in today’s market, we writers need the Internet as it has become the foremost tool in distributing, marketing, and promoting written works.
+But censorship is specifically dangerous to writers and artists, and in today’s market, we writers need the Internet as it has become the foremost tool in creating, publishing, and promoting written works.
 I feel strongly that this issue is critical and of great concern to writers, so I hope you will join me in standing against any attempt at censorship or internet blacklisting.